 - Bladder outlet obstruction

 - Hydronephrosis

 - Kidney stone

-- 9.3.7 Intensivist/Hospitalists will be available for consultation if requested on a MD-to-MD basis, but the hospitalists will not be the admitting physician.
+- 9.3.7 Intensivist/Hospitalists will be available for consultation if requested on a physician to physician basis, but the hospitalists will not be the admitting physician.

-9.4 Hospital Emergency Call
+9.4 Hospital Call

-The physician on Hospital Emergency call is responsible for inpatient consultations and ER coverage for the day they are scheduled.
-Hospital Emergency call coverage is from 0700 - 0700.
+The physician on Hospital Call is responsible for inpatient consultations and ER coverage for the day they are scheduled.
+Hospital Call Panel coverage is from 0700 - 0700.